 Love Martyr: "Made Of Stone", "Lithium", "Imaginary", "Taking Over Me", to name a few.

-Living Emotional Crutch: I have to be with you, (Taking Over Me), Lithium, in the phrase, Anything is better then to be alone, guess I thought I had to change the world to make you see me, Should It hurt to love you in All That I'm Living For of the most memorable.
+Living Emotional Crutch: I have to be with you, (Taking Over Me), Lithium, in the phrase, Anything is better then to be alone, All That I'm Lving For has guess I thought I had to change the world to make you see me, Should It hurt to love you in the most memorable.
+There are more.

 "Snow White Queen" (both the stalker and the stalkee), "Taking Over Me", "Surrender", "Anything For You", "Away From Me", "Farther Away", "The Other Side", "Haunted", "Even In Death", "Lithium"...

 Subverted with "Haunted", as the lyrics seem to be from the mind of a the victim of a Stalker with a Crush.